mateuszjansowa/GitHub-SDK/README.md

 In this repository I decided to build a **Github** [Software Development Kit](https://en.wikipedia.org/wiki/Software_development_kit) 🤓

-Imagine all thins that are held by User Interface on Github website can be reflected in JavaScript terminal using **Github API**.
+Imagine all things that are held by User Interface on Github website can be reflected in JavaScript terminal using **Github API**.

 Build of Github SDK allows me to maximize productivity, save time and energy while doing automated stuff related to *Github activity* 📝